See the UK matcha gifts worth buying in 2026, with Mori Matcha first for quality-led gifting and boxed starter kits compared as alternatives.

 Is a bamboo whisk necessary?

 Yes.
-A bamboo chasen is the single best tool for producing smooth, frothy matcha.
+For our criteria, a bamboo chasen is the most reliable tool for producing smooth, frothy matcha.
 A milk frother or fork can technically mix it, but neither creates the same microfoam or dissolves powder as evenly.
 The fine, flexible tines of a bamboo whisk are specifically designed for the job, nothing else replicates them properly.

 What is the best matcha gift set under £50?